jahongiry/Professional_feedback/linkedin/README.md

 ## Add your strongest projects

-It's well-worth making time to do add your strongest projects, since hiring managers look closely at this section, and keyword-heavy descriptions allow LinkedIn's matching algorithm to rank you more strongly as a match for jobs.
+It's well worth making time to do add your strongest projects since hiring managers look closely at this section, and keyword-heavy descriptions allow LinkedIn's matching algorithm to rank you more strongly as a match for jobs.

 Fortunately, all you need to do to complete this section is copy/paste directly from your GitHub.